Robert Barrett Browning: Adulthood

 As a painter, Browning was proficient, but his penchant for painting voluptuous female nudes did not encourage sales in Victorian England.
 Despite this, he achieved reasonable success, partly because of his father's continual efforts to promote his work.
 He exhibited at the Royal Academy, the Grosvenor Gallery, the Paris Salon and the Brussels Salon.
 The Times wrote that his works "showed considerable ability and force.
 Some of them are still well remembered…including busts of his father."

 In October 1887, Browning married an American heiress, Fannie Coddington (1853–1935).
 They bought and restored Ca' Rezzonico, one of the great palaces on the Grand Canal in Venice.
 With no need to earn an income from painting, Browning continued to paint for pleasure for the rest of his life until failing eyesight finally prevented it.
 In October 1889, Robert Browning visited his son and daughter-in-law at Ca' Rezzonico.
 He wrote, "The Palazzo excites the wonder of everybody, so great is Pen's cleverness...
 There was a desecrated chapel, which he has restored in honour of his mother."
 During this stay, Robert became ill, and died there in December 1889.
-Browning and Fannie took care of Robert's dependants, including his sister Sarianna and old family servants, who came to live with them in Venice.
+Browning and Fannie took care of Robert's dependents, including his sister Sarianna and old family servants, who came to live with them in Venice.

 Browning and Fannie, who had no children, gradually drifted apart, although they never divorced.
 Their marriage was not helped by the rumoured relationship between Browning and a beautiful blonde Italian by the name of Ginevra, housekeeper at Ca' Rezzonico, who also modelled for Browning's paintings.
 Fannie eventually left him.
 They later made an attempt to revive their marriage, but it was short-lived.
 Browning sold Ca' Rezzonico in 1906 and thereafter divided his time between two other homes in Italy, the Torre all' Antella, near Florence, and Asolo, a location closely associated with his father, who set his poem "Pippa Passes" there and wrote his last book, Asolando, while living there.
 Browning grew old contentedly, despite failing eyesight.
 In May 1912, a street in Asolo was named Via Browning in honour of his father's centenary, and Browning, who was unwell, left his bed to attend the celebration.
 It was his last public appearance.

 On 8 July 1912, he died of a heart attack at the age of 63.
 He was given a splendid funeral and was buried in Asolo, but ten years later Fannie had his body moved to Florence.
 Browning died intestate, and the collection of manuscripts and memorabilia of his parents that he had carefully built up over many years was auctioned and dispersed.
 Shortly thereafter, Dr A J Armstrong, a professor of English at Baylor University in the United States, obtained a listing of the items sold and the purchasers, and attempted to acquire the collection by donation or purchase.
 Armstrong's collection was the foundation for Baylor's Browning collection, now housed at the Armstrong Browning Library on the Baylor campus.